likeablegeek/ifc2/README.md

 # ifc2

-A Javascript client for Infinite Flight simulator API version 2
+A Javascript client for the Infinite Flight simulator Connect API version 2

 ## Limitations

-This version of `ifc2` is limited to sending commands which request aircraft/flight data points.
-It cannot be used to send commands which change settings/control the aircraft.
-That ability will be coming in a future update.
+This version of `ifc2` can get/set aircraft/flight states as well as run Infinite Flight commands available through the Infinite Flight Connect v2 API.

 ## Installing `ifc2`